onierstrasz/onierstrasz.github.io/_posts/2023-08-28-TeachingMoldableDevelopment.md

 Moldable Development is a new way of programming that takes time to learn, but that in the end boils down to a set of learnable patterns.

 [![Moldable Patterns map](/assets/images/esug2023/patternsMap.png)](/assets/images/esug2023/patternsMap.png)

+---

+This blog article is based on a talk presented at [ESUG 2023](https://esug.github.io/2023-Conference/conf2023.html), in which we report on the challenges and and insights we have experienced in teaching moldable development to newcomers.

+See the original article on the [feenk blog](https://lepiter.io/feenk/teaching-moldable-development-dkbj2hlidhiph2eodusb87ye6/).